 Land Designation: Forest Service.
 About half the trail is in the Henry Jackson Wilderness Area.

-Fees/Permits: No parking pass is needed at the trailhead but a hiking permit is required.
-You can pick up a hiker’s permit (self register for this) at the box at the trailhead.
+Fees/Permits: No parking pass is needed at the trailhead but a free hiking permit is required.
+You self-register for the hiker’s permit at a box found at the trailhead.

 Additional Information.
 Click here to read the trip report prepared by the Leavenworth Chamber of Commerce.
 Also check the 'Trailsports Forum' at WenatcheeOutdoorsForum.org for local updates.